 Assemblies, visiting religious speakers and trips to a range of places of worship, enhance and afford deeper understanding of children’s knowledge.
 Our reflective approach to learning encourages open and honest enquiry, an awareness of prejudice alongside a growing self-awareness, and an increasing understanding and respect for the rights of others to hold different beliefs.

-For questions about the provision of Humanities at William Tyndale, please contact the subject leader, Emily Morgan, via parentmessages@williamtyndale.islington.sch.uk
+For questions about the provision of Humanities at William Tyndale, please contact the subject leaders, Emily Morgan (History and Geography), Alana Doyle (Relgious Education), via parentmessages@williamtyndale.islington.sch.uk